kazimics/StarSync/README.md

 ## ✨ Features

 - 🔄 **Auto Sync**: Automatically fetches all starred repositories from GitHub
-- 🤖 **AI Tag Generation**: Uses OpenAI API to generate Chinese tags and tech stack summaries for repositories
+- 🤖 **AI Tag Generation**: Uses OpenAI API to generate Chinese tags and tech stack summaries for repositories (optional, can be disabled)
 - 📊 **Markdown Table**: Generates formatted Markdown tables with repository info, tags, and tech stacks
 - 📝 **Knowledge Base Sync**: Automatically syncs generated tables to knowledge base systems (SiYuan, Obsidian)
 - 🧩 **Logseq Blocks**: Exports each repository as a structured block tailored for Logseq